 Since it was first introduced in 1980, continuous positive airway pressure, or CPAP, has revolutionized the treatment of Sleep Apnea, reducing the serious risks associated with the condition as well as helping millions of men and women get restful, restorative sleep.
 Still, as helpful as CPAP therapy can be in alleviating the symptoms of Obstructive Sleep Apnea and ensuring normal breathing during sleep, the therapy does have a few side effects – and sometimes, those side effects can be bothersome enough to interfere with the therapy itself.

-Getting used to the feeling of the mask is one side effect that most patients are able to overcome with just a little patience.
-But other CPAP side effects can be more long-lasting – and more uncomfortable.
-One of the most annoying CPAP side effects is aerophagia.
+Getting used to the feeling of the mask is one side effect that most people are able to overcome with just a little patience.
+Other CPAP side effects can be more long-lasting and uncomfortable, and some can even be fatal.
+One of the most annoying CPAP side effects, however, is aerophagia.

 What is Aerophagia?